 "They will also be responsible for discovering the actual needs of stakeholders and not just what they desire.
 In many cases a business analyst will facilitate communication between business departments.

-What responsibilities are typical?
+What responsibilities are typical for a business analyst?

 These will vary depending on the focus of the BA or individual project being worked on, but can include:

 - Developing a clear understanding of all existing data requirements